rapidsai/cudf/README.md

 <p align="center"><img src="img/rapids_arrow.png" width="80%"/></p>

-### GPU Arrow
+### Apache Arrow on GPU

-The GPU version of Arrow is a common API that enables efficient interchange of tabular data between processes running on the GPU.
+The GPU version of [Apache Arrow](https://arrow.apache.org/) is a common API that enables efficient interchange of tabular data between processes running on the GPU.
 End-to-end computation on the GPU avoids unnecessary copying and converting of data off the GPU, reducing compute time and cost for high-performance analytics common in artificial intelligence workloads.
-As the name implies, cuDF uses the [Apache Arrow](https://arrow.apache.org/) columnar data format on the GPU.
-Currently, a subset of the features in Arrow are supported.
+As the name implies, cuDF uses the Apache Arrow columnar data format on the GPU.
+Currently, a subset of the features in Apache Arrow are supported.